NEMSLinux/nems-docs/check_commands/check_truepool.rst

 Check Command: check_truepool
 =============================

-Check Truepool.io to ensure your Chia farm is online and farming to the pool.
+TruePool.io is a trusted Chia cryptocurrency farming (mining) pool.
+This NEMS check command allows you to check your TruePool.io farmer status to ensure your Chia farm is online and actively farming to the pool.

 *check_truepool* expects just one parameter (your Launcher ID) and responds accordingly.